ChemoCentryx (NASDAQ:CCXI) Shares Gap Up to $16.77

-In other news, COO Tausif Butt acquired 10,870 shares of the business’s stock in a transaction that occurred on Friday, May 7th.
-The stock was acquired at an average cost of $11.06 per share, for a total transaction of $120,222.20.
-Following the completion of the acquisition, the chief operating officer now owns 10,870 shares in the company, valued at $120,222.20.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, COO Tausif Butt acquired 10,870 shares of the business’s stock in a transaction that occurred on Friday, May 7th.
+The shares were acquired at an average cost of $11.06 per share, with a total value of $120,222.20.
+Following the purchase, the chief operating officer now owns 10,870 shares of the company’s stock, valued at $120,222.20.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Corporate insiders own 8.00% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in the stock.
-BlackRock Inc. lifted its stake in ChemoCentryx by 3.6% in the first quarter.
-BlackRock Inc. now owns 4,976,595 shares of the biopharmaceutical company’s stock valued at $255,000,000 after acquiring an additional 171,898 shares during the last quarter.
-TimesSquare Capital Management LLC raised its holdings in shares of ChemoCentryx by 190.3% during the 1st quarter.
-TimesSquare Capital Management LLC now owns 1,547,710 shares of the biopharmaceutical company’s stock valued at $79,305,000 after purchasing an additional 1,014,625 shares in the last quarter.
-Geode Capital Management LLC lifted its stake in shares of ChemoCentryx by 7.4% in the 1st quarter.
-Geode Capital Management LLC now owns 853,910 shares of the biopharmaceutical company’s stock valued at $43,754,000 after purchasing an additional 58,992 shares during the last quarter.
-Loomis Sayles & Co.
-L P boosted its holdings in ChemoCentryx by 8.8% in the first quarter.
-Loomis Sayles & Co.
-L P now owns 831,264 shares of the biopharmaceutical company’s stock worth $42,594,000 after purchasing an additional 67,091 shares in the last quarter.
-Finally, Avidity Partners Management LP acquired a new position in ChemoCentryx during the fourth quarter worth $46,873,000.
-Hedge funds and other institutional investors own 78.66% of the company’s stock.
+A number of large investors have recently bought and sold shares of CCXI.
+Valeo Financial Advisors LLC acquired a new position in ChemoCentryx during the 4th quarter worth $37,000.
+Harbor Investment Advisory LLC lifted its position in shares of ChemoCentryx by 28.2% during the 1st quarter.
+Harbor Investment Advisory LLC now owns 1,091 shares of the biopharmaceutical company’s stock worth $56,000 after purchasing an additional 240 shares during the last quarter.
+Penserra Capital Management LLC boosted its stake in ChemoCentryx by 169.5% during the 4th quarter.
+Penserra Capital Management LLC now owns 1,590 shares of the biopharmaceutical company’s stock valued at $98,000 after purchasing an additional 1,000 shares during the period.
+Meeder Asset Management Inc. acquired a new stake in ChemoCentryx in the 1st quarter valued at approximately $118,000.
+Finally, E Fund Management Co.
+Ltd. bought a new position in ChemoCentryx in the 1st quarter worth approximately $123,000.
+Institutional investors and hedge funds own 78.66% of the company’s stock.

 ChemoCentryx Company Profile (NASDAQ:CCXI)